The history of the Voynich MS is described in three parts, on three pages:

 See D'Imperio Section 6.8.

 His important presentation in 1976 is available in digital form at this site (41).

-Further material is about his discovery of different hands and different "languages" in the Voynich MS is discussed extensively elsewhere at this web site (see note 2).
+Further information about his discovery of different hands and different "languages" in the Voynich MS is also discussed extensively elsewhere at this web site (see note 2).

 He is quoted in Blunt and Raphael (1979) (42), p.89.

 Watson identified that the foliation of the Voynich MS is in the hand of John Dee.
 (This is however contested by other Dee experts).

 Stojko proposed in a book published in 1978 (43) that the Voynich MS is a copy of a series of letters written in Ukrainian.
 These letters were encrypted by removing all the vowels and writing the consonants in a secret alphabet.
 The main reasons why Stojko's solution is finding little acceptance are:

 Levitov proposed a pronouciation for the characters of the Voynich MS which leads to a largely pronounceable text, which he claims is in a creole mainly based on Flemish.
 His translation of this text deals with a Cathar cult of Isis followers, and rites related to Euthanasia.
 He published his results in a monograph (44).
 The linguistic aspect has been contested by Jacques Guy (45). and the differences with the known practices of the Cathars in S.France have been analysed by Dennis Stallings (46).

-The main initial activities of this new group (apart from the ultimate desire to find the solution of the Voynich MS) were to obtain access to a good copy of the MS and to continue / complete the transcription of the MS. With respect to the former, on 1 June 2004 the Beinecke library has made available a nearly complete high-quality digital colour scan of the MS. It can be accessed by clicking on the button on most pages at this web site.
+The main initial activities of this new group (apart from the ultimate desire to explain the text of the Voynich MS) were to obtain access to a good copy of the MS and to continue / complete the transcription of the MS. With respect to the former, on 1 June 2004 the Beinecke library has made available a nearly complete high-quality digital colour scan of the MS. It can be accessed by clicking on the button on most pages at this web site.

 Further transcriptions of missing pages in the Currier / D'Imperio files were made by the group, and Reeds discovered the almost complete transcriptions made by Friedman's study groups, in the George C. Marshall Library and Archives in Lexington, Virginia.
 These were entered in computer form by J.Reeds and J.Guy.